What Is Arthritis?

 Although the mechanism behind osteoarthritis is unknown, some people appear to have a genetic predisposition to degenerative joint disorders.
 This is often the case for people who develop it at an early age.
 Other causes of osteoarthritis include:

 In many people, the onset of osteoarthritis is gradual and has no serious debilitating effect in the beginning, although it can change the shape and appearance of a joint.
-Bony growths called spurs and gnarled joints may cause painful nerve damage, along with significant changes in posture and mobility.
+Bony growths called spurs may cause painful nerve damage, especially if they involve the spine, and may lead to significant changes in posture and mobility.

 Rheumatoid arthritis may eventually cause the hands and feet to become misshapen as muscles weaken, tendons move out of position, and the ends of bones become damaged.